robbertkl/ResolutionMenu/README.md

 * To facilitate "Start at Login", the `ServiceManagement.framework` is used together with a helper app, which should work in a sandboxed environment as well (as long as the app lives in /Applications).

+For a command line utility with the same functionality, check out [antmd/resolution-cli](https://github.com/antmd/resolution-cli/).

 ## Enabling HiDPI display modes

 To enable HiDPI modes on a non-retina device, execute this in the Terminal app: